Whiteknight/whiteknight.github.com/drafts/sub_problems.md

    of events is mysterious and uncertain, because built-ins can be instantiated and used *before* the associated PMCProxy is ever created, so there is no single way to fetch all the methods from the NameSpace at once.
+   I think the implementation of the Parrot `default` PMC automatically looks in the namespace whether the PMCProxy has been instantiated or not.
+I don't know the details, and I really don't want to know.
 4. If `$P0` has the `:multi` flag set, it will get merged into a MultiSub, together with a previous Sub of the same name, if any.
 Unless the previous entry is not also a `:multi`, then it overwrites.
+If there is no existing MultiSub PMC or any value of the same name, a new MultiSub PMC is automatically created for it.
 5. If `$P0` has the `:vtable` flag set, it will also get stored away in a super-secret location, to be grabbed by the Class when necessary, with all the same caveats as I mentioned for the `:method` flag, above.
-6. If `$P0` is a `:method` or a `:vtable` with the extra `:nsentry` flag set, Then it *is* stored in the namespace anyway, in addition to being stored in a way that is fetchable by the Class or PMCProxy
+6. If `$P0` is a `:method` or a `:vtable` with the extra `:nsentry` flag set, Then it *is* stored in the namespace anyway, in addition to being stored in a way that is fetchable by the Class or PMCProxy.
-7. If `$P0` is a NameSpace, it's stored in the `my_namespace` as a child, and becomes a searchable part of the NameSpace tree.
+7. If `$P0` is a NameSpace, it's stored in the `my_namespace` as a child, and becomes a searchable part of the NameSpace tree in a way that does not interfere with a non-namespace object of the same name, if any.
+The exact mechanism for doing this involves creation of large numbers of unnecessary GCable PMCs, and the tears of children.

 This all sounds like the best, most well-thought-out, best designed and best implemented solution, doesn't it?
 And there isn't a hint of magic or confusion anywhere in sight.

-All of that crap, every last bit of it including the problems with the Sub PMC containing too many unnecessary attributes, is all the symptom.
-The single underlying problem that necessitates all of it is that the packfile loader automatically creates NameSpaces and automatically inserts Sub PMCs into them when a packfile is loaded.
+All of those things, every last bit including the problems with the Sub PMC containing too many unnecessary attributes, are all symptoms.
+The single underlying problem that necessitates all of this crap is that the packfile loader automatically creates NameSpaces and automatically inserts Sub PMCs into them when a packfile is loaded.
+When you jam a bunch of stuff into the NameSpace automatically, without consideration for where it really belongs, you're forced to insert a bunch of logic inside the NameSpace to deal with it.
 Take that away, force the packfile loader to stop jamming data where it doesn't belong, and suddenly all the crap I mentioned above goes away.
 Piles and piles of the foulest, most garbage-ridden code I have ever seen evaporates away into a fine mist of unicorn farts.
 I say good riddence.

 So what's the alternative?
 Well, 6model doesn't use the NameSpace as intermediate storage for methods.
-When you create a class with 6model, you get individual references to the Subs you want and you insert them, by name, into the Class.
+When you create a class with 6model, you get individual references to the Subs you want and you insert them, by name and static reference, into the Class.
 Reuse the same Sub as much as you want.
 We can extend this idea even further too, by applying it to MultiSubs.
 If you want a MultiSub, create one yourself and insert the functions you want into it.
 For that matter we can extend the idea all the way to NameSpaces themselves.
-Parrot shouldn't automatically create or populate a NameSpace, the user can create and populate it.
+Parrot shouldn't automatically create or populate any NameSpace PMCs.
+None.
+Not ever.
+The user can create and populate themselves.
 For all these things we can either do the creation at runtime, or we can do the creation at compile time and serialize the whole Class/MultiSub/NameSpace into the packfile as well.
 If we don't want it, Parrot won't force it upon us automagically.

 HLLs like Winxed or NQP-rx or anything else can be modified to generate the necessary instantiation code in the generated PIR output, instead of relying